 - Classroom Training: Hands-on classroom training must be completed prior to completing the pool training.

-Open Water Dives: With a qualified instructor, students will complete two dives in an open water environment.
+Open Water Dives: With a qualified instructor, students will complete two dives and required skills in an open water environment.

 Course fees do not include gear, tanks, airfills, travel, accommodations, training manuals.